jjyn0215/winST/README.md

 - Basic device on/off
 - Make a shortcut to control devices in background
 - Allows to show location status
-- Multiple keys can be used by logining and It's locally saved
+- Multiple tokens can be used by logining and It's locally saved

 ## How to use
 #### 1. Sign up and Login